I went to the gym in the morning, and in the evening I decided to go out and explore the city.

 Guys: While #2 point is “gain muscle” and yes bulking helps in gaining muscle.
 I actually don’t think you should even go close to bulk until you’ve first spent nearly a year being lean enough that you can see a 6 pack on a good day.

 Even without the gym for like 6 years, just traveling around I never got fat enough that I couldn’t see 4-6 abs all the time.
-Fat is completely about food (not gym) so sort your nutrition out.
+Fat is completely about food (not gym) so sort your nutrition out. [verdict] Eliminate sugar and processed foods to achieve and maintain a body fat percentage that allows you to see a 6-pack.
+Aim for 10-15% body fat for men, 20-25% for women.

-2. More Muscle
+2. Gradually Increase Muscle Mass

 So, step 1: Get lean